Duration of detention

 Author

-Asylum seekers may be detained for a maximum of three months, with the possibility of extension for an additional month.[1]
+Asylum seekers may be detained for a maximum of three months, with the possibility of extension for one additional month.[1]

-According to the law, asylum seekers are to be released when the reasons for their detention cease to exist, after the maximum period for detention has been reached or after the detention decision has been annulled in judicial review.
-The law also states that the president of the Administrative Court can decree a special supervision of the implementation of detention, which can result in termination of detention.[2]
-In 2022 one such supervision was conducted and in five additional cases the Administrative Court only issued a report regarding the implementation of detention.[3]
+According to the law, asylum seekers are to be released when the reasons for their detention cease to exist, after the maximum period for detention has been reached[2] or after the detention decision has been annulled upon judicial review.
+The law also states that the president of the Administrative Court can decree a special supervision of the implementation of detention, which can result in termination of detention.[3]
+In 2023, one such supervision was conducted while in 1 additional case the Administrative Court issued a report regarding the implementation of detention.[4]

-PIC has not detected cases where the maximum detention duration for asylum seekers – four months – would be exceeded.
+The PIC has not detected cases where the maximum detention duration for asylum seekers – four months – was exceeded.

-In 2022 the average duration of detention of all foreigners in the Foreigners Centre was 4 days.
-The average duration of detention of unaccompanied minors was 3 days.
-The average duration of detention for minors was 1,4 days, Separate statistics for the average duration of detention of asylum seekers is not available for 2022.[4]
+In 2023 the average duration of detention of all foreigners in the Foreigners Centre was 9 days.
+The average duration of detention of unaccompanied minors not registered as asylum seekers was 5 days.
+The average duration of detention for minors not registered as asylum seekers was 3 days.[5]
+The average duration of detention of asylum seekers was 32 days.[6]

 [1] Article 84(6) IPA.